Libensemble/libensemble/docs/FAQ.rst

 need to install xQuartz_.

-If running in ``local`` mode, try using one of the ``ForkablePdb`` routines in ``libensemble/util/forkpdb.py`` to set breakpoints and debug similarly to ``pdb``.
+If running in ``local`` mode, try using one of the ``ForkablePdb`` routines in ``libensemble.tools`` to set breakpoints and debug similarly to ``pdb``.
 How well this works varies by system. ::

-    from libensemble.util.forkpdb import ForkablePdb
+    from libensemble.tools import ForkablePdb
     ForkablePdb().set_trace()

 .. _xQuartz: https://www.xquartz.org/